gwu-libraries/launchpad/README.md

 	Change the values of the server, user, and python version in the document

+4. Enable these apache modules:

+        sudo a2enmod expires
+        sudo a2enmod headers

-4. Enable the app in apache and bounch apache2 to start it up
+5. Enable the app in apache and bounch apache2 to start it up

         sudo a2ensite lp
         sudo /etc/init.d/apache2 restart